fakemonk1/AI-Search-Algorithms-Implementations/README.md

 R2D2 will follow the following rules for Searching the cave(which are hardcoded in his memory)

 - The (x, y) coordinates of each node are defined by the column and the row shown at the top and left of the maze, respectively.
 For example, node 13 has (x, y) coordinates (1, 5).
-- Process neighbors in increasing order.
-For example, if processing the neighbors of node 13, first process 12, then 14, then 21.
+- Process neighbours in increasing order.
+For example, if processing the neighbours of node 13, first process 12, then 14, then 21.
 - Use a priority queue for your frontier.
 Similar to Assignment 2, add tuples of (priority, node) to the frontier.
 For example, when performing UCS and processing node 13, add (15, 12) to the frontier, then (15, 14), then (15, 21), where 15 is the distance (or cost) to each node.
 When performing A*, use the cost plus the heuristic distance as the priority.
 - When removing nodes from the frontier (or popping off the queue), break ties by taking the node that comes first lexicographically.
 For example, if deciding between (15, 12), (15, 14) and (15, 21) from above, choose (15, 12) first (because 12 < 14 < 21).
 - A node is considered visited when it is removed from the frontier (or popped off the queue).